 City Council adopted the 2024 City Budget at a special budget meeting on February 14th, 2024.

-This is Mayor Chow's first budget.
-It makes historic investments in housing, support for tenants, transit and puts us on a path toward a more affordable, caring and safe Toronto.
+This was Mayor Chow's first budget.
+It made historic investments in housing, support for tenants, transit and puts us on a path toward a more affordable, caring and safe Toronto.

 The budget also contains significant measures to address the $1.8 billion budget deficit Mayor Chow inherited from her predecessor and get the city back on track after years of decline, underinvestment and pandemic-induced pressures on city services.